plentymarkets/plentyshop-pwa/guide/how-to/bot-protection.md

 By deploying bot protection, you can enhance the overall user experience, maintain data integrity, and mitigate the risk of fraudulent or malicious activities that can compromise the security and functionality of your shop.

-plentyShop PWA uses Cloudflare Turnstile to implement bot protection.
+PlentyONE Onlineshop uses Cloudflare Turnstile to implement bot protection.

 ## Cloudflare Turnstile